 Risks of green tea extract

 According to the National Institute of Health, unregulated supplements now account for 20 percent of drug-related liver injuries.
 It won’t even take that many pills to do damage, Herbert Bonkovsky, M.D., a gastroenterologist with the Carolinas HealthCare System and professor at the University of Connecticut recommends completely avoiding supplements with green tea extract in them.
 Idiosyncratic drug-induced liver injury (DILI) is a rare adverse drug reaction and it can lead to liver failure.
 Dietary supplements are among the most common therapeutic classifications of drugs to cause DILI in the Western world.
-Concerns about green tea extract causing liver damage has encouraged France and Spain to remove a weight-loss product containing green tea extract from the market, according to the United States Pharmacopeia.
+Concerns about this extract causing liver damage has encouraged France and Spain to remove a weight-loss product from the market, according to the United States Pharmacopeia.

 Based on these facts, we should be consuming green tea in moderation.
 Drinking green tea certainly shows strong evidence in promoting liver health, however, taking it in supplement form should be avoided altogether.

 Find out more about which vitamins and minerals are good for your liver as recommended by Dr. Tarek Hassanein, M.D.